DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

      A preview of your image is displayed on the right.

+  .. note:: When a blob is used within a HTML widget, in a form or attribute table,
+    right-click on it and you can:

+    * :guilabel:`Open image`
+    * :guilabel:`Save image`
+    * :guilabel:`Copy image`
+    * :guilabel:`Copy image address`

 * :guilabel:`QML Widget`: embeds a Qt QML_ document, displaying graphical elements in the attribute form.
   Beside the custom :guilabel:`Title` of the added widget and whether it should be shown or not, you can select from predefined :guilabel:`QML code` elements: